 Before and After Charging: On the left above was my initial charger installation with more work needed on the top to install an area light.
 On the right is how it looks after my wife came home and read me the terms and conditions.
 You can also see a bit of the decals on the car promoting fossil-fuel free driving slightly visible on the right.

-Hidden EVSE: The quick solution to the visibility of the EVSE besides staining the post brown, was to put the EVSE down in the basement and simply run the 4 wires of the J-1772 connector through the conduit to the post.
+Hidden EVSE: The quick solution to the visibility of the EVSE besides staining the post brown, and cutting the post shorter, was to put the EVSE down in the basement and simply run the 4 wires of the J-1772 connector through the conduit to the post.
 I dont get to see the green and red lights on the EVSE, but I can see the ones on the EV and know if charging is going on.
 The post also supports a small 1 Watt down-facing LED bulb for better use at night.
 Wow, all this is harder to see than I thought.
 The J-1772 handle is also painted black and is on the far side of the post along with a lighter weight (but still AWG 12) cord that easily disappears into her weeds.
 I used a PVC plastic shower drain flange to hold the handle.
 You can see two of them screwed to the front of the original white EVSE when I was demonstrating it with multiple J1772 cords and called it a Spider Charger.